 Fence In (Lights off): Instruct AI to turn OFF/COVERT his external lights and set Master Arm ON.

 Fence Out (Lights on): Instruct AI to turn ON his external lights and set Master Arm OFF.

 Note: AI equipped with COVERT capable lights will go covert, not off.

 Covert is still visible at very close distance and NVG.

-Lights S.O.P.: Above allied territory: Lights on Above enemy territory: Lights Covert (for capable aircrafts) / Off Music On: Directive call to activate electronic counter measures (if possible).
+Lights S.O.P.: Above allied territory: Lights on

+Above enemy territory: Lights Covert (for capable aircrafts) / Off

+Music On: Directive call to activate electronic counter measures (if possible).

 Music Off: Directive call to terminate electronic counter measures.

 Turn Smoke On: Instruct AI to turn smoke ON.

 Turn Smoke Off: Instruct AI to turn smoke OFF.

+Switch Flight

-Switch Flight Uniform: Instruct AI to switch to uniform guard.
+Uniform: Instruct AI to switch to uniform (UHF) intraflight frequency.

 This function is helpful if your Victor and/or Uniform radio is non-functional and you have only the Backup radio available.
-This way, you can use AI Commands on Backup Uniform Guard (243.000).
-1. Set CNI knob to " Backup " position 2.
-Select Backup Radio Preset 6 (=Tactical), set mode function knob to " Preset " Set Bechiption 3.
-Instruct AI to "Switch Flight Uniform" 4.
-Set mode function knob to " MN " (Manual), set frequency to 243.000.
-Switch Flight Victor: Instruct AI to come back to original victor frequency
+This way, you can use AI commands on Backup UHF.

+- 1. Set CNI knob to " Backup " position - Select Backup Radio Preset equal to your VHF preset (for example: VHF 15 = first flight in package -> set preset 15) - 3.
+Make sure that the mode function knob is set to " Preset "

-Set Bingo:
+4. Instruct AI to "Switch Flight Uniform"

+Switch Flight Victor:

+Instruct AI to come back to original victor frequency

-The AI will copy the bingo value set in your DED to their bingo value.
+Set Bingo: The AI will copy the bingo value set in your DED to their bingo value.